ParkerZA/blog/src/markdown-pages/goals.md

 What about "Rome wasn't built in a day"?

 Of course you've heard them, everyone has.
 But, well... that's the secret.
 Really.
-That's all their is to it.
+That's all there is to it.

 It's possible that you just wasted a couple minutes of your time while I talked utter nonsense, but stick with me.